tact-lang/pitaya/docs/SPECIFICATION.md

 **Precedence Order** (highest to lowest):

-1. CLI arguments - Direct control for one-off runs
+1. CLI arguments — direct control for one‑off runs
-2. Environment variables - Deployment-specific settings
+2. Environment variables — deployment‑specific settings
-3. `.env` file - Local development convenience
+3. `.env` file — development convenience (prints exactly one warning when used)
-4. `orchestrator.yaml` - Shared team configuration
+4. Project file `orchestrator.yaml` — shared team configuration
+5. Global defaults — `~/.orchestrator/config.yaml` (preferred) or XDG fallback `~/.config/orchestrator/config.yaml` if the preferred path is absent.
+If both exist, the loader MUST prefer `~/.orchestrator/config.yaml` and print a one‑line info noting the XDG fallback was ignored.
-5. Built-in defaults
+6. Built‑in defaults

+On invalid config, render a compact validation table with three columns: `field | reason | example`.
+At run start, print a truncated “Effective config” header (≤20 lines) including sources (cli/env/.env/project/global/default) with `secrets=REDACTED`, ending with “see `orchestrator config print` for full details”.

 **Authentication**: Two credential types are supported.
 No explicit mode is required; the presence of credentials determines behavior.